ItsBlackGear/CaveBiomeAPI/README.md

 Replace `<modid>` with your mod's id of course.
 Set the `versionRange` to the version you chose on CurseForge.

 That's it!
 You should now have CaveBiomeAPI in your workspace and as a required dependency.
 Any issues you find should be reported to the [Issue Tracker](https://github.com/ItsBlackGear/CaveBiomeAPI/issues).

+## **💻 Using the API**
+We tried to make this API as simple as possible, so simple that you'll have your own cave biome in no time

+### **Creating a Cave Biome**
+Creating a cave biome is not really complicated, you follow the same steps that you do to create a default biome, you can use both the `Deferred Registries` or the `Vanilla Registry` methods, any of them will work with this API so you don't have to worry about them

+We don't recommend using features that are used in the surface while creating a biome like using `DefaultBiomeFeatures.withDisks` because these features will generate in the surface in biomes where they don't belong, such as swamps.

+### **Injecting a Cave Biome**
+Injecting the cave biome is the easiest and most complicated part of this API, all you have to do is initialize it by using the following method:

+    CaveBiomeAPI.addCaveBiome(biome, new Biome.Attributes(temperature, humidity, altitude, weirdness, offset));
+If you are familiar with `MultiNoise` you'll catch this up pretty quickly, if not then don't worry, you'll learn how to use it in no time.
+The `biome` parameter will call for the cave biome that you want to inject, we'll use `LUSH_CAVES` as an example.

+MultiNoise works with 4 different noise parameters which modify the biome distribution, i could explain it myself but one of the Devs of Minecraft actually made a video explaining how MultiNoise works and with graphic examples right [HERE](https://www.youtube.com/watch?v=VYZl2MUat-M).